Sledding and Snow Play in Mammoth Lakes

 This is a very popular sledding hill in Mammoth Lakes.
 It’s on private property, so keep it clean and be respectful of the property owners!

-On any given day, you will find a handful to several dozen sliders having a great time on 4 nice long sled paths.
+On any given day, you will find a handful to several dozen sliders having an excellent time on four nice, long sled paths.

-The Scenic Loop also offers some great hills to go sledding on.
-Look for turnouts so you are not blocking the road.
+The Scenic Loop also offers some great hills for sledding.
+Look for turnouts so you don’t block the road.
 The Scenic Loop is accessed by taking Hwy 203, 1 mile past the Village in Mammoth Lakes.

 If you need sleds and helmets, you can get them at Footloose Sports, Fast Ski Sports, or Black Tie Ski Rentals here in Mammoth Lakes.

 Wax and Wipe your Sleds!
 Before you go sledding, wax the bottom of your sled.
 Good Old Beeswax works great.
-Waxing will make your sled fly over the snow without bogging down.
+Waxing will enable your sled to glide smoothly over the snow without bogging down.
 Without wax, you can still have lots of fun once you’re on a packed-out course.

 After you’re done sledding for the day, wipe down the whole bottom surface!
 This removes water, dirt, and debris that can damage your sled’s snow gliding surface.

 Pack a run.
 Snow sledding is best when you have a run with firm-packed snow.
 Packing a sled run is a simple and fun activity.
-Pick a path, get on your sled, and ride.
-Repeat over and over and soon you will have a fast, packed-out course to play on.
+Pick a path, get on your sled, and go for a ride.
+Repeat this process over and over, and soon you will have a fast, packed-out course to play on.
 Safety first!!!

-While going downhill at a very fast speed can be fun, you must do it with safety in mind, especially if you have children with you.
+While going downhill at a breakneck speed can be fun, you must do it with safety in mind, especially if you have children with you.

 So now you are ready to go snow sledding.
 Dress warm and bring a thermos of hot chocolate because once you start, you may not want to stop.